-The School of Nursing offers study leading to the Bachelor of Science degree with a major in nursing.
+The School of Nursing offers study leading to the bachelor of science degree with a major in nursing.
 Admission to the School of Nursing requires either a registered nurse license or a prior baccalaureate degree in a non-nursing field.
-The curriculum is designed to be responsive to adult learners, and this has become the focus of the baccalaureate nursing program.
-The degree programs offered by the school include a Bachelor of Science in nursing, an RN to BS or RN to BS to MS program for registered nurses, Master of Science nurse practitioner specialties, MS in leadership in heath care systems, MS in Nursing Education, CNL, MS and PhD dual-degree programs, Doctor of Nursing Practice, and the Doctor of Philosophy in Nursing and Health Science.
+The degree programs offered by the school include a bachelor of science in nursing, an RN to BS or RN to BS to MS program for registered nurses, MS nurse practitioner specialties, MS in leadership in health care systems, MS in nursing education, Clinical Nurse Leader, MS and PhD dual-degree programs, doctor of nursing practice, and the doctor of philosophy in nursing and health science.
 Post-master’s certificate programs are also available.

-The Full-Time two-year MBA program offers 11 concentrations to suit our student’s needs and meet their career goals, while our full-time MS programs are one year of focused study designed for early career professionals.
+The full-time two-year MBA program offers 10 specializations, while our full-time MS programs offer one year of focused study—with the option to pursue an internship track—and are designed for early career professionals.

 Simon also offers a variety of part-time Professional MBA and Executive MBA degree options that allow busy professionals to continue working while pursuing their degree, but utilizes the same rigorous coursework that will prepare them for success in today’s competitive business climate.

-In addition, Simon Business School and the University’s College of Arts, Sciences, and Engineering jointly offer degrees in business through the Barry Florescue Undergraduate Business Program.
+In addition, Simon Business School and the University’s Arts, Sciences & Engineering jointly offer degrees in business through the Barry Florescue Undergraduate Business Program.
 The program challenges students to consider how they want to change the world and provides them the tools for achieving their vision.
-University of Rochester undergraduate students can minor in business, taking as few as three business courses, or major in business, earning either a Bachelor of Arts or a Bachelor of Science.
-Students opting for the BS degree choose from among five career-oriented tracks: Accounting, Business Analytics, Business Finance, Entrepreneurship, or Marketing.
+University of Rochester undergraduate students can minor in business, taking as few as three business courses, or major in business, earning either a bachelor of arts or a bachelor of science.
+Students opting for the BS degree choose from among five career-oriented tracks:

-Simon Business School’s in-house Career Management Center is dedicated to connecting our students to professional opportunities.
+Simon Business School’s in-house Jay S. and Jeanne Benet Career Management Center is dedicated to connecting our students to professional opportunities.
+The Benet Center team provides online onboarding modules designed to help our students focus on their career success before they even arrive on campus.
 From résumé development to mock interviews and individual career counseling, we prepare our students to be the leading candidates in a competitive marketplace.

 Margaret Warner Graduate School of Education and Human Development